WebTrit/webtrit_docs/architecture/index.md

 - CDR generation and billing integration
 ```

-### The Magic
+### Solving the softphone problem
-WebTrit acts as a **protocol translator and complexity absorber**, enabling developers to build modern communication apps using familiar web technologies while seamlessly connecting to battle-tested enterprise telecom systems.
+WebTrit handles the complex parts so you don't have to.
+Instead of wrestling with VoIP protocols, you get simple web APIs that connect seamlessly to enterprise telecom systems.
+We take care of the hard parts so you can focus on building great apps.

 **Result**: You get the reliability and features of traditional telecom infrastructure with the development speed and flexibility of modern web platforms.